lookit/lookit-docs/docs/source/tutorial-first-study.rst

         <p>There are several things to fix here - if you changed something and got a different error message, you're probably on the right track!
 Work down the list of requirements for JSON from the overview, and note that the "true" value is all lowercase.</p>
     </details>

 OK, congrats on learning all about JSON!
 Your study should be ready to preview by now.
-You should have an email in your inbox from "lookit+staging" about this, and if you refresh the page you're on, you should see something like this:
+You should have an email in your inbox from Lookit about this, and if you refresh the page you're on, you should see something like this:

 .. image:: _static/img/tutorial/preview_built.png
     :alt: Preview built status display